Programme at a glance

-By the end of the summer programme students will become familiar with state of the art interdisciplinary research related to contemplative practice; gain in-depth knowledge and experience of mindfulness- and compassion-based interventions in multiple settings and across various populations; and develop personal experience of mindfulness and compassion meditation and consider practical tools to help incorporating these practices into everyday life.
+By the end of the summer programme students will become familiar with the state of the art of the interdisciplinary research related to contemplative practice, develop personal experience of mindfulness and compassion practice, and consider practical tools to help incorporating these practices into their everyday personal and professional life.

 This program introduces the students to the science and applications of contemplative practice in different fields, however, it is not a substitute to mindfulness and/or compassion teacher training.
 Therefore, students and professionals that are seeking to apply contemplative practices directly to their work are strongly encouraged to take a specific teacher training course that targets their population of interest.
 Similarly, while this summer school allows students to explore emotional regulation, mindfulness and compassion through their personal practice (which as a consequence may have therapeutic benefits), it should not be considered as a psychotherapy or a substitute for psychotherapy.

 Further, this summer school provides an opportunity for personal practice, and some exercises might be emotionally activating.
 If you are currently or have recently experienced emotional instability or life trauma that might require individual support such as psychotherapy, this summer school may not be a good match for you at this time.
 Should you have any questions about the above-mentioned information, please don’t hesitate to contact our office at email@example.com.